Adding Vehicles to Your Account

 Permit Specific Parking

 KSU has five dedicated Purple Heart parking spaces at the Kennesaw and Marietta Campuses reserved for campus community members who have been awarded the Purple Heart while serving our nation.
 Purple Heart spaces are respectfully reserved for military veterans with a Purple Heart license plate on their vehicle.

 Registration and Permits

 All students and employees parking a car on campus must register the vehicles they drive to campus and obtain a KSU parking permit.
 Your state-issued license plate or Parking and Transportation-issued front plate serve as our virtual parking permit and must be displayed while parked on campus.
-Permit holders are responsible for adding and removing temporary vehicles, including rental cars.
+Permit holders are responsible for adding and removing vehicles to their permit.
+If driving a rental car, please visit the Talon One Service Center on the Kennesaw or Marietta Campus to have the vehicle temporarily added to your permit.
 By registering a vehicle and linking it to your account through the Parking Portal, you are claiming ownership and responsibility for any actions associated with that vehicle while on KSU property.
 KSU allows one vehicle per permit to be on campus at a time.
 If two vehicles are on campus at the same time, both vehicles will be considered in violation, and both will receive a citation.
 Two permits may not be assigned to one vehicle.